jawad1505/aws-solution-architect/Databases/Readme.md

 ## 2. Non Relational Datbases
+ * Dynamo DB
+   * supports both document and key/value data
+   * SSD Storage
+   * Spread across 3 geographically distinct data centres
+   * Evemtual Consistent Reads(Default)
+      * Best Read Performance - consistency for all copies of data is usually reach within ***one second***
+      * Repeating a read after short time
+   * Strongly Consistent Read
+      * returns a result the reflects all writes that received a response prior to read (less than one second)

    Collection     = Table
    Document       = Row
    Key Value Pair = Fields

   * can have as many cols against a row

 ## 3. Data Warehousing
   * OLTP
     * Online Transaction Processing: pulls up a row of such as Name, Date, Address etc